Learning Manifold Patch-Based Representations of Man-Made Shapes: Appendix

-Sketch-based modeling aims to model 3D geometry using a concise and easy to create---but extremely ambiguous---input: artist sketches.
-Most conventional sketch-based modeling systems target smooth shapes and, to counter the ambiguity, put manually-designed priors on the 3D shape; they also typically require clean, vectorized input.
-Recent approaches attempt to learn those priors from data but often produce low-quality output.
-Focusing on piecewise-smooth man-made shapes, we address these issues by presenting a deep learning-based system to infer a complete man-made 3D shape from a single bitmap sketch.
-Given a sketch, our system infers a set of parametric surfaces that realize the drawing in 3D.
-To capture the piecewise smooth geometry of man-made shapes, we learn a special shape representation---a deformable parametric template composed of Coons patches.
-Na\"ively training such a system, however, would suffer from lack of data and from self-intersections of the parametric surfaces.
-To address this, we introduce a synthetic sketch augmentation pipeline as well as a loss function that biases the network to output non-self-intersecting shapes.
-We demonstrate the efficacy of our system on a gallery of synthetic and real artist sketches as well as via comparison to related work.
+Choosing the right representation for geometry is crucial for making 3D models compatible with existing applications.
+Focusing on piecewise-smooth man-made shapes, we propose a new representation that is usable in conventional CAD modeling pipelines and can also be learned by deep neural networks.
+We demonstrate its benefits by applying it to the task of sketch-based modeling.
+Given a raster image, our system infers a set of parametric surfaces that realize the input in 3D.
+To capture piecewise smooth geometry, we learn a special shape representation: a deformable parametric template composed of Coons patches.
+Na\"ively training such a system, however, is hampered by non-manifold artifacts in the parametric shapes and by a lack of data.
+To address this, we introduce loss functions that bias the network to output non-self-intersecting shapes and implement them as part of a fully self-supervised system, automatically generating both shape templates and synthetic training data.
+We develop a testbed for sketch-based modeling, demonstrate shape interpolation, and provide comparison to related work.